Anti-Slavery Society (1823–1838)

-The Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions, founded in 1823 and known as the London Anti-slavery Society during 1838 before ceasing to exist in that year, was commonly referred to as the Anti-Slavery Society.

 The Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions was founded in 1823, with the aim of abolishing slavery in the British Empire.
 This objective was substantially achieved in 1838 under the terms of the Slavery Abolition Act 1833.
+It was known as the London Anti-Slavery Society during 1838 before ceasing to exist in that year and was commonly referred to as the Anti-Slavery Society.

 A successor organisation, the British and Foreign Anti-Slavery Society, also commonly known as the Anti-Slavery Society, was formed in 1839 by English Quaker and activist Joseph Sturge to fight for global abolition of slavery.
 Through mergers and name changes, it is now known as Anti-Slavery International.

 Background

 The elimination of slavery throughout the world was frequently in the mind of early abolitionists.
 The committee which established the Society for Effecting the Abolition of the Slave Trade in 1787 campaigned for an end to the transatlantic slave trade from Western Africa to the New World, a trade then dominated by Britain.

 The Slave Trade Act 1807 made the trade illegal in the British Empire, but brought no change to the condition of enslaved people.
 Following this, British abolitionists turned their attention to abolishing slavery itself, first in British colonies, and later in the US and the colonies of other European powers (e.g., in South America), and in parts of the world where it had long been legal, such as in the Middle East, Africa, and China.